troydm/troydm.github.io/source/_posts/2014-01-26-making-30-years-old-pascal-code-run-again.markdown

 comments: true
 categories: [pascal, fpc, prolog]
 ---
-Recently i've been interested in [Logic Programming](https://en.wikipedia.org/wiki/Logic_programming), notably in learning [Prolog](https://en.wikipedia.org/wiki/Prolog) so i'm in a process of reading two great books, [Programming for Artificial Intelligence](http://www.amazon.com/Prolog-Programming-Artificial-Intelligence-Bratko/dp/0201403757/) and
+Recently I've been interested in [Logic Programming](https://en.wikipedia.org/wiki/Logic_programming), notably in learning [Prolog](https://en.wikipedia.org/wiki/Prolog) so I'm in a process of reading two great books, [Programming for Artificial Intelligence](http://www.amazon.com/Prolog-Programming-Artificial-Intelligence-Bratko/dp/0201403757/) and
 [The Art of Prolog](http://www.amazon.com/The-Art-Prolog-Programming-Techniques/dp/0262192500/).
-If you want to get a quick feel of *Prolog* i recommend you take a look at
+If you want to get a quick feel of *Prolog* I recommend you take a look at
 Bernardo Pires's [Gentle Introduction to Prolog](https://bernardopires.com/2013/10/try-logic-programming-a-gentle-introduction-to-prolog/) and [Prologomenon](http://prologomenon.wordpress.com/) blog.
 To put it simply *Prolog* is all about logic, deduction and backtracking

 ![Sherlock Loli](http://i.imgur.com/Mwlmvyk.jpg)

-While browsing [/r/prolog](http://reddit.com/r/prolog) i've stumbbled upon [Prolog for Programmers](https://sites.google.com/site/prologforprogrammers/) originally published in 1985, an old book indeed and honestly sometimes hard to follow.
+While browsing [/r/prolog](http://reddit.com/r/prolog) I've stumbled upon [Prolog for Programmers](https://sites.google.com/site/prologforprogrammers/) originally published in 1985, an old book indeed and honestly sometimes hard to follow.
 I can't recommend it as a starter book about *Prolog* but it's still quite interesting to read.
 However it has a whole two chapters describing implementation of
 *Prolog* interpreter which is quite a complex task and sparkled my interest in continuing reading this book.
 Authors provide source code of two version of Prolog interpreter, the one they originally wrote in *Pascal* back in 1983 and it's port to *C* in 2013 which, as stated on their website, was done because they couldn't compile old *Pascal* code